 - Showcase how efficiently and quickly they respond to their customers.

 Ideally, secondhand reviews only give a snapshot of private communication to potential customers.
-However, when the same conversation can be accessed and viewed online in its entirety, it provides the potential customers a chance to gauge the value of the brand for themselves.
+However, when the same conversation can be accessed and viewed online in its entirety, it provides potential customers a chance to gauge the value of the brand for themselves.

-All you have to do is respond quickly and in a courteous manner when any potential or current customer inquire about your products or services on social media.
+All you have to do is respond quickly and in a courteous manner when any potential or current customer inquires about your products or services on social media.
 You must put your best foot and face forward in this regard because the entire conversation history of your brand is available to all those people who search for it.

 A common mistake to know and avoid